rrhg/rrhg.github.io/django/drf_serializers.md

-## Serializers
+## DRF Serializers

 1. what they do
    1. validate data
    1. convert model instances to Python datatypes
    1. deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data.
    1.
 1. why
+   1. keep code organized  :bowtie:
+   1. validation & conversion is done in one place
+   1.

 1. what does **validate data** means :
    1. After putting the data received in the fields it belongs, the data will be passed to [validators](https://www.django-rest-framework.org/api-guide/validators/)